 The neuromuscular blocking drugs market is dominated by Merck, Fresenius Kabi, and Pfizer based on their worldwide hospital networks and diversified NMBD portfolios.
 Players such as Hikma, Viatris, and Bharat Serums compete with others based on their portfolio via price-effective injectables.
 Strategic activities involve hospital group alliances, contract manufacturing, and filing for newer NMBD formulations with regulatory bodies.
 Japan, India, and South Korea players are capitalizing on local demand and cost competitiveness.
 Continuous and sustained R&D in short-acting and safer NMBDs keeps innovation for long-term competitiveness.

-Below is the list of some prominent players operating in the neuromuscular blocking drugs market:
+Below is the list of some prominent players operating in the market:

 Company Name